My Girl (The Temptations song)

-"My Girl" is a 1964 song recorded by the Temptations for the Gordy (Motown) record label.
-Written and produced by the Miracles members Smokey Robinson and Ronald White, it became the Temptations' first U.S. number 1 single, and is considered their signature song.
+"My Girl" is a song recorded by American vocal group the Temptations for the Gordy (Motown) record label in 1964.
+Written and produced by the Miracles members Smokey Robinson and Ronald White, it became the Temptations' first US number-one single, and is considered their signature song.
 Robinson's inspiration for writing "My Girl" was his wife, Miracles member Claudette Rogers Robinson.
 The song was included on the Temptations 1965 album The Temptations Sing Smokey.
 In 2017, the song was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".